-Have your students research names of unaccounted for POW/MIAs and send their families notes thanking them for their loved one's service and confirming that their loved ones are not forgotten, plus that you support efforts to account for them as fully as possible.
-Since the names and addresses of family members are private information and protected, they can send their note addressed "To the family of (the missing man's name)", addressed to the appropriate Service Casualty Office:
+1. Have your students research names of unaccounted for POW/MIAs and send their families a note thanking them for their loved one's service and that their loved ones are not forgotten, plus that you support efforts to account for them as fully as possible.
+Since the names and addresses of family members are private information and protected, you can send your note/card addressed "To the Family of (the missing man's name), addressed to the appropriate Service Casualty Office: